brillout/react-streaming/README.md

 ### SSR

+With `react-streaming`, all your page content is included in the HTML stream, giving you all the benefits of SSR.

+> [!NOTE]
-In general, with React Streaming, all the content of your page is included in the HTML stream.
-This means you get all the benefits of SSR.
-However, it isn't clear whether crawlers fully wait the HTML stream to complete.
-It's therefore safer to disable HTML Streaming for crawlers and fall back to "classical SSR", see [Bots](#bots).
+> It isn't entirely clear whether and how long crawlers (e.g. Googlebot) wait for the HTML stream to complete.
+That's why `react-streaming` automatically disables HTML Streaming for crawlers and falls back to "classic SSR" — see [Bots](#bots).

 > [!NOTE]
 > The order in which the content of your page is included in the HTML stream depends on which data comes first.
 For example, if you use a loading fallback component, the content of the loading component appears first, followed by the content of the main component after the `<Suspense>` boundary resolves.